-In the end, I continued to play hockey until five years after I received an MS diagnosis.
+I continued to play hockey until five years after receiving an MS diagnosis.

-I also adjusted my training schedule.
-I used to train twice a week, with two matches over the weekend.
-Instead, I reduced it down to one game at the weekend.
-During the week, I found other, less intense, ways of keeping up my skills and fitness.
+I also adjusted my training schedule, playing in just one match at the weekend instead of two.
+During the week, I found other, less intensive ways of keeping up my skills and fitness.

 With how my MS was progressing, particularly my fatigue, I knew I would have to find an alternative to playing hockey.

-I needed something that didn’t rely on me running around, especially if I’d need to use walking aids or a wheelchair.
+I needed something that didn't rely on me running around, especially if I needed to use walking aids or a wheelchair.

 I took up dance and continue to dance today.
 Dance has allowed me to stay active after having to give up hockey.
 Dance allows me to go at my own pace.
-Even when I have bad days with my fatigue, I do what I can.
+Even when I have bad days of fatigue, I do what I can.